You can apply security measures to protect your YugabyteDB Anywhere and YugabyteDB universes.

 Enable encryption in transit

-TLS encryption ensures that network communication between servers is secure.
+Encryption in transit (TLS) ensures that network communication between servers is secure.
 You can configure YugabyteDB to use TLS to encrypt intra-cluster and client to server network communication.
-Yugabyte recommends enabling encryption in transit in YugabyteDB clusters and clients to ensure the privacy and integrity of data transferred over the network.
+It is recommended to enable encryption in transit in YugabyteDB clusters and clients to ensure the privacy and integrity of data transferred over the network.

 Enable encryption at rest

 Encryption at rest ensures that data at rest, stored on disk, is protected.
 You can configure YugabyteDB with a user-generated symmetric key to perform cluster-wide encryption.
-Read more about enabling Encryption at rest in YugabyteDB.
+For more information, see Enable encryption at rest.

 Configure role-based access control

-Roles can be assigned to grant users only the essential privileges based on the operations they need to perform against the platform.
-Typically, a super admin role is created first.
-The Super Admin can create additional admins and other fewer privileged users.
+Roles can be assigned to grant users only the essential privileges based on the operations they need to perform against YugabyteDB Anywhere.
+Typically, a Super Admin role is created first.
+The Super Admin can create additional admins and other users with fewer privileges.

 Authentication requires that all clients provide valid credentials before they can connect to a YugabyteDB cluster.
 The authentication credentials in YugabyteDB are stored internally in the YB-Master system tables.
 The authentication mechanisms available to users depends on what is supported and exposed by the YSQL, YCQL, and YEDIS APIs.